Raphjacksun7/Proteome_MR_Analysis/README.md

    - Output: Colocalization summary statistics and, optionally, susie-based coloc results.

 3. **TwoStep_MR_analysis.R:**
-   - Ensure MR results from Protein → BMI and BMI → Outcome analyses are available.
+   - Ensure MR results from Protein → BMI and BMI → Outcome (%BF) analyses are available.
    - Run the script to calculate the mediation effect using Sobel’s method.
    - Output: Combined dataset with MR estimates and mediation analysis metrics.